pirate-505/tgcleanup/README.md

 - Search in your distro's repositories for precompiled version for your system.
 - Or just try docker image with prebuilt library.

-You will have to provide path to your version of libtdjson manually with special parameter `--lib-path <path/to/libname.so>`.
+You will have to provide path to your version of libtdjson manually with special parameter `--lib-path path/to/libtdjson.so`.
 Or just put it into _lib_ folder and rename to _libtdjson.so_, replacing old one.

+## Windows?

+The script will work absolutely the same way with one difference only -- you will need to provide path to libtdjson manually via `--lib-path path/to/libtdjson.dll`.
+[Precompiled versions](https://github.com/Bannerets/tdlib-binaries#windows-x86_64) of **tdlib** should work fine, but you can [build it yourself](https://github.com/tdlib/td#windows) as well.

 ## Usage